 These companies are absolute experts in the world of mobile measurement.
 They have built sophisticated frameworks that solve the puzzles presented by a fragmented and complex mobile environment.
 Your marketing colleagues on the user acquisition team have been utilizing these solutions for years to great success.
 Now your partner marketing team can leverage the exact same tools with ease.

-TUNE is also well-versed in mobile because we have a long history in mobile, supporting the largest mobile ad networks across the globe.
+TUNE is also well-versed in mobile measurement because we have a long history in mobile, supporting the largest mobile ad networks across the globe.
 TUNE even used to have its own mobile attribution product, which it sold last year.
 With something so intricate and valuable as mobile app marketing, it only makes sense to entrust the experts.

-TUNE Mobile Measurement Partnerships
+TUNE Mobile Measurement Partners

 We’re excited about the integrations we have built with these mobile measurement partners because they’re easy to use and provide immense value to you, your partners, and consumers.
 The advantages of these integrations include: